Planning Your Distribution Strategy

 Creating Portals Without Isolation

-One portal shared with multiple different stakeholders destroys tracking and relationship insights.
+The problem: One portal shared with multiple different stakeholders destroys tracking and relationship insights.

-Better approach: Create separate portals for each distinct stakeholder relationship.
+Better approach: Create separate external portals for each distinct stakeholder relationship.
 Yes, this means more portals, but the tracking value is immense.

 No Account and Contact Linking